mrconter1/IntuitiveEngine/README.md

 # IntuitiveEngine

 Imagine yourself being stranded on a deserted island.
-Your only means of computing is a computer capable of compile C++ and a single function that is capable of drawing a line between two points on the screen.
+Your only means of computing is a computer capable of compiling C++ and a single function that is capable of drawing a line between two points on the screen.
 What do you do if you want to play Minecraft?

 ## Quick Description